Billy Graham: Multiple roles

 Graham played multiple roles that reinforced each other.
 Grant Wacker identified eight major roles that he played: preacher, icon, Southerner, entrepreneur, architect (bridge builder), pilgrim, pastor, and his widely recognized status as America's Protestant patriarch, which was on a par with Martin Luther King and Pope John Paul II.

+He served as a trustee of the International Mission Board in the late 1950s and trustee of the SBC's Radio and Television Commission in the late 1960s.

 Graham deliberately reached into the secular world as a bridge builder.
 For example, as an entrepreneur he built his own pavilion for the 1964 New York World's Fair.
 He appeared as a guest on a 1969 Woody Allen television special, in which he joined the comedian in a witty exchange on theological matters.
 During the Cold War, Graham became the first evangelist of note to speak behind the Iron Curtain, addressing large crowds in countries throughout Eastern Europe and in the Soviet Union, calling for peace.
 During the apartheid era, Graham consistently refused to visit South Africa until its government allowed integrated seating for audiences.
 During his first crusade there in 1973, he openly denounced apartheid.
 Graham also corresponded with imprisoned South African leader Nelson Mandela during the latter's 27-year imprisonment.

 In 1984, he led a series of summer meetings—Mission England—in the United Kingdom, and he used outdoor football (soccer) fields for his venues.